maschkef/little-linux-helper/README.md

 > **🎯 Project Status:**
 > - **Documentation**: Comprehensive technical documentation is available in the `docs/` directory for all modules and core components
-> - **BTRFS Modules**: Enterprise-grade BTRFS backup and restore modules with atomic operations, incremental backup chains, and comprehensive safety features
+> - **BTRFS Modules**: Advanced BTRFS backup and restore modules with atomic operations, incremental backup chains, and comprehensive safety features
 > - **Modular Architecture**: Clean separation of backup types into specialized modules (BTRFS, TAR, RSYNC) with unified dispatcher interface
-> - **Production Ready**: All modules include comprehensive error handling, logging, and safety mechanisms
+> - **Testing Status**: Backup functions are well-tested and stable; restore functions are implemented but require comprehensive testing before production use

 ## Description